cuhsat/pssst/src/server/README.md

 Pssst Server
 ============
-If you are using Heroku, this server can easily be deployed using this custom [buildpack](https://github.com/cuhsat/heroku-buildpack-pssst).
+If you are using Heroku, the server can easily be deployed using this custom [buildpack](https://github.com/cuhsat/heroku-buildpack-pssst).

 Usage